Fourier transform of the additive group in algebraically closed valued fields: Integration with an additive character

-\begin{rem} Since $H$ is bounded, $\mathscr{IB}(\VF^n / G, \mcv{H})$ is not the trivial group.
-Lemma~\ref{fourier:exists} shows that the Fourier transform of any $f \in \mathscr{IB}(\VF^n / G, \mcv{H})$ exists.
-On the other hand, because we need to consider $\vv(\lbar b)$, there is no guarantee that $\hat f$ is integrable.
-Of course, if $\hat f$ has bounded support then it is integrable.
-In other words, $\hat f$ is always an almost integrable function.
-The map
+\begin{rem} The above lemma shows that the Fourier transform of any $\bm f \in \ifn^b_n$ exists.
+On the other hand, since we need to consider $\vv( b)$, there is no guarantee that $\wh{\bm f}$ is integrable.
+Of course, if $\wh{\bm f}$ has bounded support then it is integrable.
+In other words, $\wh{\bm f}$ is always an almost integrable function.
+The map $\mdl F : \ifn^b_n \fun \ifn^a_n$ is clearly a $\KCC$-module homomorphism. \end{rem}